lammps/lammps/doc/src/fix_brownian.rst

    the condition :math:`\gamma_t=3\gamma_r/\sigma^2` must be explicitly accounted for by setting *gamma_t* to 3x and *gamma_r* to x (where :math:`\sigma` is the spherical diameter).
 A similar (though more complex) relationship holds for ellipsoids and rod-like particles.
+The translational diffusion and rotational diffusion are given by *temp/gamma_t* and *rotation_temp/gamma_r*.

 ---------